Flames' Jacob Markstrom: Facing former team

-Markstrom will start between the pipes in Thursday's road clash with the Canucks, Pat Steinberg of Sportsnet 960 The Fan reports.
+Markstrom will guard the cage during Saturday's road game versus the Canucks, Derek Wills of Sportsnet 960 The Fan reports.

-Markstrom was rock solid in his last start Tuesday against the Jets, stopping 25 of 27 shots en route to a 3-2 victory.
-The 31-year-old Swede will try to secure a third straight win in a road matchup with a struggling Vancouver team that's lost five straight games.
+Markstrom was fantastic in his last start Thursday versus Vancouver, stopping 33 of 34 shots en route to a 3-1 victory.
+The 31-year-old netminder will attempt to secure his eighth win of the season in a road rematch with the same Canucks club Saturday.

 More News